Māori Medium Advisory Group

 Phone: (04) 974 8708

-Download the Māori Medium Advisory Group Application Form
+The current members of the Māori Medium Advisory Group are:

 The purpose of the Māori Medium Advisory Group (MMAG) is to provide the Education Council with advice in respect of any of the Council’s role or responsibilities relating to teachers / kaiako, akonga / students and others in the field of Māori medium education.